rmvpaeme/fenton-shiny/README.md

 ## Usage
 The purpose of this app is not to be a fully customizable growth chart plotter, this already exists at https://peditools.org/peditools_universal/.

-Values can only be entered through a HTTP GET request:
+Values can only be entered through a HTTP GET request or through an Excel sheet (see template in this repository).

+For the HTTP GET request are the following parameters required:
 - Gestational age (in weeks): `&PML_GET=23.14,23.28`.
 23.142 equals 23 weeks + 1 day (=23+1/7).
 - weight (in grams): `&weight_GET=400,500,600`
 - length (in cm): `&length_GET=34,33,NA`